shevious/edx-documentation/en_us/xblock/source/reusable/run_server.rst

    .. code-block:: bash

-      python manage.py runserver port
+      $ python manage.py runserver

 .. note:: If you do not specify a port, the XBlock SDK server uses port 8000.
   To use a different port, specify it in the ``runserver`` command.

 Then test that the XBlock SDK is running.
-In a browser, go to ``http://localhost:port-number``.
+In a browser, go to ``http://localhost:8000``.
 You should see the following page.

 .. image:: ../Images/sdk_ui.png
   :alt: The XBlock SDK home page.